-PHD-9004 Seminar/Practical/Project 0 0 0 4 100 and Assignment

-Course Outcomes: The aim of the course is to develop skills in writing research papers and book review.

-□ A scholar has to write a book review based on a research oriented topic.

-□ A scholar has to prepare a presentation based on a research oriented topic.
-The presentation should be prepared in consultation with prospective supervisors and a copy of the presentation should be submitted to the Department on the day of presentation or before the Course Work examination.
+PHD-9004 Seminar/Practical/Project and Assignment 0 0 0 4 100 Course Outco mes: The aim of the course is to dev velop sk cills in w riting research papers and book review. book review. ☐ A scholar ha should be pre as to write a book review base is to prepare a presentation base pared in consultation with would be submitted to the Department of the De ed on a a resear ective ch orient supervis ed topic.
+The property and a co py of the